yunusemre002/Papers/linux.md

 `ls -s` 	to list file size,
 `ls -sh` 	for human readable sizes.
 `du -h` 	for human readable sizes for directories

+* find needs a starting point, and the . (dot) points to the current directory.
+`find . -name "foo*"`